QubesOS/qubes-doc/SoftwareUpdateVM.md

 Using more than one template
 ----------------------------

 It's also possible to have more than one template VM in the system.
-E.g. one could clone the default template using the `qvm-clone-template` command in Dom0.
+E.g. one could clone the default template using the `qvm-clone` command in Dom0.
 This allows to have a customized template, e.g. with devel packages, or less trusted apps, shared by some subset of domains.

 When you create a new domain you can choose which template this VM should be based on.
 If you use command line, you should use the `--template` switch: